SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/Ticket/SendTicketMessage.md

 ## SendTicketMessage

-Send a message to recipients, e.g. by email or sms
+Send a message to recipients, for example by email.

 * **ticketMessageEntityId:** The id of the ticket message to send
 * **to:** The To-recipients.
 Each recipient must be in correct format: e-mail address or phone number